KeremAR/DevOps-Cheat/CI-CD/cicd-readme.md

 - Reduce merge conflicts by working in short-lived feature branches
 - Delete branches after merging to keep the repository clean

+### When Does the CI Process End?
+The Continuous Integration (CI) process concludes when a clean, successful build produces a versioned, tested, and packaged **artifact**.
+At this point, the team has a high degree of confidence that the new code integrates correctly with the existing codebase and is ready for the next stage.

+This final artifact is the handover point from CI to the Continuous Delivery (CD) process.
+The end of CI is the beginning of deployment readiness.

 ### How often do you need to run a Continuous Integration pipeline?
 - Every commit
 - At least once per feature build